Gravitational waves from the fragmentation of axion-like particle dark matter: Extended relativistic phase and a stronger GW signal

 We are not aware of similar constraints from nonlinear structure formation, which are, however, expected to be stronger.

 \paragraph{Constraints on typical velocities:} The typical velocities of ALPs at matter-radiation equality are related to their characteristic comoving momentum $\bar{\rm p}$ via (\ref{exp_for_v}).
-Surveys of structure formation on linear scales require $\mathrm{v_{eq}} \lesssim 10^{-1}$.
-A stronger bound arises from the Lyman-$\alpha$ forest data on nonlinear structure formation.
-Here one typically expects $\mathrm{v_{eq}} \lesssim 10^{-3}$, however complicated numerical simulations are required to obtain more precise constraints.
+A first simple constraint on the velocities can be obtained by demanding that the ALPs are nonrelativistic ($\bar{\mathrm{v}} \lesssim 1$) at the time when the structures on linear scales enter the horizon, $\mathrm{k}/a \sim H$ with $\mathrm{k} \lesssim 0.2 h/{\rm Mpc}$~\cite{Colombi:1995ze, Bode:2000gq, 10.1111/j.1365-2966.2004.07358.x}, which leads to $\mathrm{v_{eq}} \lesssim 10^{-1}$.
+(The turnover of the power spectrum at the scale $\mathrm{k} \sim 0.02 h/{\rm Mpc}$ corresponds to the horizon entry at matter-radiation equality).
+Stronger constraints on the velocities arise from the Lyman-$\alpha$ forest data on nonlinear structure formation.
+For the smallest observed structures on scales $ \mathrm{k} \sim 5 h/{\rm Mpc}$ the bound becomes $\mathrm{v_{eq}} \lesssim 10^{-3}$ (see, e.g.,~\cite{Bode:2000gq, Kunz:2016yqy}).
+Similar values can be obtained from translating (cf., e.g.~\cite{Berges:2019dgr}) limits on the mass of thermally produced warm dark matter candidates investigated, e.g. in~\cite{Viel:2005qj, Viel:2007mv, Baur:2015jsy}.
+More detailed numerical simulations would be required to obtain more precise constraints that take into account the precise, non-thermal, velocity distribution of ALPs.

 We estimated numerically the typical velocities at matter-radiation equality from the late-time asymptotic values of the extrapolated dynamics of $\bar{\rm p}$, shown in the right panel of Fig.~\ref{extrapol_1}, using (\ref{exp_for_v}).
 For the solid curves ($h^2 \Omega_{\mathrm{GW}} \sim 10^{-15} - 10^{-14}$) in Fig.~\ref{gw_main} these typical velocities are $\sim 10^{-2}$, whereas for the dotted lines $\mathrm{v}_{\rm eq} \sim 10^{-3}-10^{-2}$.
 The constraints from linear structure formation are clearly satisfied in this case.
 The situation for nonlinear structure formation is less clear and the particles might turn out to be somewhat warmer.
 On the other hand it is important to realize that a significant fraction of the energy density of ALPs is in the form of a homogeneous field, which is expected to decrease the ALP pressure and soften the constraints.
 Answering this question requires further investigation.